Funk: Drums

 Funk drumming creates a groove by emphasizing the drummer's "feel and emotion", which including "occasional tempo fluctuations", the use of swing feel in some songs (e.g., "Cissy Strut" by The Meters and "I'll Take You There" by The Staple Singers, which have a half-swung feel), and less use of fills (as they can lessen the groove).
 Drum fills are "few and economical", to ensure that the drumming stays "in the pocket", with a steady tempo and groove.
 These playing techniques are supplemented by a set-up for the drum kit that often includes muffled bass drums and toms and tightly tuned snare drums.
 Double bass drumming sounds are often done by funk drummers with a single pedal, an approach which "accents the second note... [and] deadens the drumhead's resonance", which gives a short, muffled bass drum sound.

-James Brown used two drummers such as Clyde Stubblefield and John 'Jabo' Starks in recording and soul show By using two drummers, the JB band was able to maintain a "solid syncopated" rhythmic sound, which contributed to the band's distinctive "Funky Drummer" rhythm.
+James Brown used two drummers such as Clyde Stubblefield and John 'Jabo' Starks in recording and soul shows.
+By using two drummers, the JB band was able to maintain a "solid syncopated" rhythmic sound, which contributed to the band's distinctive "Funky Drummer" rhythm.

-In Tower of Power drummer David Garibaldi's playing, there are many "ghost notes" and rim shots.
+In Tower of Power drummer David Garibaldi's playing, there are many ghost notes and rim shots.
 A key part of the funk drumming style is using the hi-hat, with opening and closing the hi-hats during playing (to create "splash" accent effects) being an important approach.
 Two-handed sixteenth notes on the hi-hats, sometimes with a degree of swing feel, is used in funk.

 Jim Payne states that funk drumming uses a "wide-open" approach to improvisation around rhythmic ideas from Latin music, ostinatos, that are repeated "with only slight variations", an approach which he says causes the "mesmerizing" nature of funk.
-Payne states that funk can be thought of as "rock played in a more syncopated manner", particularly with the bass drum, which plays syncopated "eighth note" and "sixteenth note" patterns that were innovated by drummer Clive Williams (with Joe Tex); George Brown (with Kool & the Gang) and James "Diamond" Williams (with The Ohio Players).
-As with rock, the snare backbeats on beats two and four are still used in most funk (albeit with additional soft ghost notes).
+Payne states that funk can be thought of as "rock played in a more syncopated manner", particularly with the bass drum, which plays syncopated eighth-note and sixteenth-note patterns that were innovated by drummer Clive Williams (with Joe Tex); George Brown (with Kool & the Gang) and James "Diamond" Williams (with The Ohio Players).
+As with rock, the snare provides backbeats in most funk (albeit with additional soft ghost notes).

 Electric guitar

 In funk, guitarists often mix playing chords of a short duration (nicknamed "stabs") with faster rhythms and riffs.
-Guitarists playing rhythmic parts often play sixteenth notes, including with percussive "ghost notes".
+Guitarists playing rhythmic parts often play sixteenth notes, including with percussive ghost notes.
 Chord extensions are favored, such as ninth chords.
 Typically, funk uses "two interlocking [electric] guitar parts", with a rhythm guitarist and a "tenor guitarist" who plays single notes.
 The two guitarists trade off their lines to create a "call-and-response, intertwined pocket."
 If a band only has one guitarist, this effect may be recreated by overdubbing in the studio, or, in a live show, by having a single guitarist play both parts, to the degree that this is possible.